Hendon Publishing - Article Archive Details

 Those market leaders, according to Forrester, are Coremetrics Analytics, by Coremetrics; Sitestat, by Nedstat; Omniture SiteCatalyst, by Omniture; Unica Affinium NetInsight, by Unica; and Webtrends, by Webtrends.

 “These leading vendors offer the flexibility of near-limitless customization and the ability to meet client needs on many levels,” said Carlton A. Doty, a co-author of “The Forrester Wave: Web Analytics Q3 2009,” released last year.

-“Omniture leads the Web analytics industry in its core data handling, reporting and analysis capabilities, as well as through its ever-growing set of ancillary marketing applications,” Doty said.
-Coremetrics:
+Omniture: “Omniture leads the Web analytics industry in its core data handling, reporting and analysis capabilities, as well as through its ever-growing set of ancillary marketing applications,” Doty said.

-“The company scored high marks because of its ability to create unlimited customer and calculated metrics.”
+Webtrends: “The company scored high marks because of its ability to create unlimited customer and calculated metrics.”
 Customers also expressed extreme satisfaction overall with the company’s service.
-Nedstat:

 Besides earning the distinction of being leaders in their field, all of these top vendors have also rolled out some interesting new capabilities in the latest versions of their software products.
 Many, for example, are honing in on helping organizations analyze customer/visitor interactions on the Web presences they maintain on Facebook.
 Coremetrics, for example, has created a special application to measure a wide variety of interactive events on a company’s Facebook page.

 Omniture has a similar Facebook app in development.
 Essentially, the new module will help organizations look deeply into how visitors interact with their Facebook presence.
 “Working with us, Omniture has been able to develop a rich and immersive set of tools that will help our clients better understand the value of Facebook,” said Dan Rose, Facebook’s vice president of business development and monetization.